seemasherief/microsoft-tay-retrospective-compliance-analysis-/README.md

 Three reasons, in order of importance.

 **The risk was foreseeable.**

 Microsoft had already built and successfully operated Xiaoice, a near-identical conversational AI, in China before Tay was built.
 Xiaoice worked.
 The difference was not the technology.
 It was that the team understood the deployment context.
 When they built Tay for the American Twitter environment, the project head later admitted they had not understood what they were walking into.
 That means this was not an unforeseeable failure.
 It was a foreseeable risk that no one did the work to foresee.

 **The re-release is the most damning fact.**

 The first incident could be called a critical oversight.
-The accidental reactivation on March 30th, after the team had full knowledge of what the system could do - cannot.
+The accidental reactivation on March 30th, after the team had full knowledge of what the system could do, cannot.
 There was no deployment control gate between internal testing and live public deployment.
 That is a governance infrastructure failure, not a technical one.

 **It predates all major frameworks.**

 Tay happened before the EU AI Act, before GDPR enforcement, before CCPA.
 That makes it a clean test case.
 The question is not what the law required.
-It is what basic responsible engineering required and if those principles, now formalised in regulation, would have prevented this.
+It is what basic responsible engineering required, and if those principles, now formalised in regulation, would have prevented this.

 ---